YOU54F/slack-mock-typed/README.md

 ### `instance`

-The configured instance of the Slack Mock `slackMock.instance` object.
+The configured instance of the Slack Mock `SlackMocker.instance` object.
 This is the same object returned from `require('slack-mock')(config)`.

 ---